 The LEDs are blue colored, which helps fight the image distortion due to contrast.
 The advantage of using a cool color like blue LED as opposed to a warm-colored LED such as yellow, is that it doesn’t change the colors of the footage, giving clear and crisp images.
 The 30 FPS gives a smooth video without significant gaps or buffering.

 The A Plus Wireless Endoscope has an 11.5 feet cable, like any standard endoscope.
 The cable is waterproof and flexible, without compromising on sturdiness.
 The cable is a bendable semi-rigid type, that is it can bend but will hold its shape.
 At the end of the cable is the waterproof lens which we have already discussed in detail in the previous section.
 All of these are basic features we see in any endoscope.
 However, two features are different and exciting for the A Plus Wireless Endoscope.
 First, it has an IP68 rating, compared to the standard IP67 rating.
+Another alternative camera with such good ratings is LIMINK 5.5mm Inspection Camera.
+You can see review here.

 Second, the A Plus Wireless Endoscope cable has two plugs to connect your smartphone.
 With smartphones evolving so quickly, some of us have phones which are compatible with a Micro USB port while others are compatible with a C-type USB port.
 This can be cumbersome when you have to find products that match the USB port type to your smartphones, rendering a lot of the tools unusable.